Sep 29, 2020

 What Is An Insurance Deductible?

+An insurance deductible is the amount a policyholder is responsible for paying when they file a claim.
 Insurance deductibles are an element that is included in your policy, outlining the amount of money you will personally be required to pay before your insurance provider covers the rest in the event of a claim.
 The only time you will have to pay a deductible is when you file an insurance claim.

 Deductible Amounts Will Vary Based On The Type Of Insurance Policy

 When purchasing an insurance policy, you will have the opportunity to choose the deductible amount for the type of coverage.
+Choose a deductible that makes sense based on the insurance type and your financial situation.

 Why is this case?
 Higher deductibles reduce the odds of you filing smaller claims.

-All Aypes Of Insurance Have Deductibles
+All Types Of Insurance Have Deductibles

 How Do Insurance Deductibles Work?

 What is the purpose of having a deductible?
 Let’s use an example to illustrate how insurance deductibles work.
 Let’s say that you have a $500 deductible for your car insurance policy.
-You get into an accident, file a car insurance claim, and find out there is $5,000 worth of damage.
+You get into an accident, file a claim, and find out there is $5,000 worth of damage.

 Car Insurance Deductibles